AtogmatomaProgramming/OdonScanAI/README.md

 ## Overview

 <p align="justify">
-OdonScanAI is the backbone of the OdonScan mobile application, designed to recognize marine species through AI technology.
+OdonScanAI is the backbone of the <a href="https://github.com/AtogmatomaProgramming/OdonScan">OdonScan</a> mobile application, designed to recognize marine species through AI technology.
 This repository hosts the scripts required to train, evaluate, and deploy a convolutional neural network (CNN) for species identification.
 </p>

 ## Project Structure